FrankNPC/steplogs-logging-examples/steplogs-logging-integration-java-spring-example/README.md

 `Tips 1: Due to the natural of java byte code, there might or not have a line number shift depend on the method declaration.
 So keep it the next line to the method will not trigger the issue`
 `Tips 2: it doesn't work on interface and abstract methods, eg the RPC only has interfaces. will have to use option 2`

 - 2, In method

-> `Mark @Logging with catchLogging=true on the method to log the parameters/returns for the methods.`
+> `Annotate @Logging with catchLogging=true on the method/class to log the parameters/returns for the methods.`

 ```java
 @Logging(catchLogging=true)